 Many insurance companies are known to use workers comp investigations to scare off claimants.
 Since investigations can take time, many tend to just drop their claim or settle for a much lesser amount.

-If you got charged with workers comp fraud, they may also pursue a case against you.
-This is why you need an experienced workers comp lawyer like Victor Malca fighting for your rights.
+If you got charged with workers compensation insurance fraud, they may also pursue a case against you.
+This is why you need an experienced workers compensation attorney like Victor Malca fighting for your rights.
 He has been helping injured workers in Florida for almost three decades.
 He can help refute fraud allegations and defend your claim in court too.
 Call us now for a free consultation.

 VICTOR MALCA LAW – A TRUSTED NAME IN FLORIDA